s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 ```
 Now you are connected to your ODROID.

 There's constantly new development for this image and ODROIDs in general.
-The first thing you should do after the image is up and running is to install all updates and a few things needed later on in the guide.
+The first thing you should do after the image is up and running is to install all updates and sudo.

 ```
 $ sudo apt-get update && apt-get upgrade && apt-get dist-upgrade